skonfig/extra/type/__ccollect_source/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to create or delete ccollect sources.
+This type allows you to create or delete ccollect sources.

 REQUIRED PARAMETERS